dalenewman/Cfg-NET/Articles/Autofac.md

 `CfgNode` constructor.

-As seen in the [README](https://github.com/dalenewman/Cfg-NET/blob/master/README.md), the `DatabaseAdmin` top-level class doesn't use the base constructor all:
+As seen in the [README](https://github.com/dalenewman/Cfg-NET/blob/master/README.md), the `DatabaseAdmin` top-level class does not use the base constructor:

 ```csharp
 public class DatabaseAdmin : CfgNode {